Rodney-Smith/speedtest-mqtt/README.md

 # Speedtest to MQTT
 This script was created to provide network speedtest results to a MQTT sensor in  [HomeAssistant](https://home-assistant.io).
 The python speedtest-cli is resource intensive and is recommended to be run on a system other than your main [HomeAssistant](https://home-assistant.io) instance.
-The script is constrained by the system's network adapter and network equipment.
+The script is constrained by the system's network adapter and your network equipment.

 ## Requirements
 * You will need python to execute this script.